Ozarks Professionals Spotlight

-In addition to setting up proper estate planning, nursing home planning and Medicaid asset protection may be necessary.
+In addition to setting up proper estate planning, nursing home planning, and Medicaid asset protection may be necessary.
 In Missouri, what was previously named Medicaid is now known as MO HealthNet.
-In most cases, some of a person’s assets can be saved when a family member is going into a nursing home.
+In most cases, some of a person’s assets can be saved when a family member is going to a nursing home.
 However, this is a very complex area of law, and no two people have the same set of circumstances.
 A consultation with an attorney practicing in the area of Elder Law can save you time and money.
 Generally, there are two different types of Medicaid planning: planning in advance and crisis planning.
-Crisis planning refers to what assets can be protected after a person has already entered into a nursing home.
+Crisis planning refers to what assets can be protected after a person has already entered a nursing home.

 Planning in Advance: